Five Grants Management Systems to Develop to Ensure Success By Robyne Clark, CGMS Grants Manager, Arizona Department of Environmental Quality

 My organization has a robust financial system that prevents comingling grant funds with other funding sources, including other grant sources.
 However, that alone does not always provide the information needed to ensure appropriate monitoring.
 Financial accounting often captures the what, the who, and the amount associated with an expense; however, it rarely captures the why.
 This is where an additional system becomes necessary.

+Two of the more effective and efficient systems used in day-to-day expense monitoring are what we refer to as a tracking tool and a standardized expense review process.
+Each grant has its own standard tracking tool that serves the purpose of capturing the data that will help assemble both financial and performance reports.
+The tracking tool is set up to be in alignment and make visible the original budget as approved in the grant award, as well as tracking the actual expenses incurred in each cost category.
+An observation prior to implementing the tracking tool was that when a grant was awarded and the budget established, there was little attention paid to actual expense allocations occurring during a given performance reporting period.
+This led to significant rework, expense transfers, and requests to the grantor to reallocate the budget, with no guarantee that the request would be approved.
+This opened our organization to substantial financial risk and the likelihood of noncompliance.
+The tracking tool functions as an early warning system if spending drifts unexpectedly.
 The system used for standardized expense review applies to all grant expenses as well as subrecipient reimbursements.
 The system is similar in nature to a checklist, but is arranged according to the role each responsible party has in the process.
 This system was developed in response to an internal audit observation showing inconsistent expense review and approval processes among programs.
 A deeper audit revealed that the inconsistency frequently led to missing steps and authorized approvals, leading to rework and disqualification of expenses lacking sufficient supporting documentation.
 The system includes steps that the program must perform, including confirming that the expense is in alignment with the grant parameters and adheres to the basic cost principles of being necessary, reasonable, and allocable.
 The program must also ensure that appropriate supporting documentation is included, such as detailed invoices and performance reports, when applicable.
 The grant manager confirms the information and ensures appropriate program approvals are in place and adds it to the tracking tool before forwarding the request to Accounts Payable, where additional standard steps have been assigned for the person processing the transaction.
 This system has corrected the deficiencies through standardization, which includes clearly communicated roles and responsibilities.

 Performance Tracking and Reporting

 Performance reporting requirements are a primary expectation included in nearly all grant awards.
 The majority of grantors want to confirm that the program is implementing the grant according to the award and its related terms and conditions on schedule and within budget.
 Financial systems and the tracking system described in the Expense Monitoring section are sources for responding to the financial performance of implementing the grant.
 Having a system to track commitment performance is equally essential to the success of a grants manager.
 An effective grants manager will confirm that the reporting expectations are included in the checklist described in the Programmatic Commitments section.
 As mentioned earlier, the checklist makes visible the commitments and progress.
 The visibility ensures an additional level of accountability to the program.
+The checklist’s visibility can help a grants manager compile additional performance metrics to be provided to the entity’s internal leadership, even if it is not a grant reporting requirement.
+An example of metrics of interest to my organization’s leadership include the percentage of commitments completed relative to the total commitments, the percentage of commitments completed within the established timelines, and the actual outputs and outcomes versus the estimated outputs and outcomes.

 Example: Five completed commitments out of 25 total commitments is 20%.
 Of those five, three were completed within the timeline, or 60% on time.
 One of the commitments completed on time estimated that 45 households would benefit from the commitment (output) to provide disadvantaged homeowners with energy-efficient windows to reduce household energy costs by 20% or more (outcome).
 However, the actual number of homeowners receiving assistance was 49 and the average cost savings was 27% per household.
 This means that the commitment served 8.8% more homeowners and the savings were 35% higher than expected.
 These four performance metrics serve to show that the program is progressing through the completion of commitments but is missing the time commitments 40% of the time.
 The entity leadership or grants manager may want to know why there are delays and what can be done to help the program achieve its goals.
 If this information is presented in the grantor reports, it is highly likely that the grantor will be pleased to see that their assistance provided an even greater benefit than expected, even if it took longer than estimated.
 Most of all, this information can be easily captured through the checklist at any given point in time.